Supporting trans members

 Organising accommodation for residentials

 Sharing accommodation - young trans members should be able to share accommodation with other young members if they wish.
-Some people may not feel comfortable sharing accommodation so in this case an alternative option should be provided.
+Some trans people may not feel comfortable sharing accommodation so in this case an alternative option should be provided.
 This should be done discreetly, in conversation with the young person and, if appropriate, their parent or carer.
+The option of having an alternative accommodation arrangement is open to any young person if it is requested.

 Privacy when changing - a young person may wish to have more privacy when changing at a residential event and for activities too.
-Alternative, more private areas should be made available to all young members - including trans members - should they wish or request it.
+Alternative, more private areas should be made available to all young members - including trans members - should they wish or request them.
+This will ensure that trans young people do not feel singled out in any way.

 Be culturally aware - when travelling abroad, consider local laws and attitudes towards members of the LGBT community.
 The Foreign and Commonwealth Office provide advice for LGBT people on travelling abroad, and what to do if you encounter problems overseas.